 Step3: Watch For Signs of Trouble

 The good news is you don’t need to rush straight off to the vet, as it’s likely they will be fine.
-If they’re going to be sick, it’s usually within the first hour or two, but it could take up to 24 hours to show signs of vomiting and diarrhea.
-Especially they get pancreatitis.
+If they’re going to be sick, it’s usually within the first hour or two, but it could take up to 24 hours to show signs of vomiting and diarrhea, especially if they get pancreatitis.
 Monitor their energy levels and appetite, as well as make note of any vomiting or diarrhea.
+Watch out for signs of bloat, too, if you have a deep-chested breed.

 Even if your dog does vomit up the food, it’s not a particular cause for concern as long as they remain well and bright- but if they start to become lethargic, or can’t keep food down, or get diarrhea as well as vomiting, you should head to the vet for some supportive treatment, and possibly testing if pancreatitis is suspected.